 Our ‘Mygration Story‘ series tracks the family histories of staff and fellows at UNU.
 The aim is to show that many of us owe our lives and careers to the courage of migrant ancestors.
 People who left their homes to build safer or better lives — for themselves and for their children.
 With this monthly series we want to show that migration is not an historical aberration, but a surprisingly common element in family histories worldwide.

 It’s nearly 100 years since the ‘Easter Rising’ in Dublin, an armed struggle that would lead to Irish independence after centuries of British rule.
 For the Irish side of my family, this was not an abstract moment in history.
-It changed all of our lives and all of our destinies; it meant new homes, new loyalties, new opportunities, but also great loss.
+It changed all of our lives and all of our destinies; it meant new homes, loyalties, and opportunities — but also great loss.
 Put simply, my Irish ancestors lived through the kind of violence and displacement endured by millions of people across the Middle East today.

-My grandfather, Jack Sheridan, was barely four years old when, in 1918, he was forced to flee his homeland with his parents and siblings.
-He was from Clonmel in southeast Ireland – and was basically a child refugee.
+My grandfather, Jack Sheridan, was 4 years old in 1918 he had to flee his homeland with his parents and siblings.
+He was from Clonmel in southeast Ireland, and was basically a child refugee.
 Or, more technically, an Internally Displaced Person (IDP), since Ireland was still part of the United Kingdom at the time.
-Jack’s father was a soldier in a British Army unit, the ‘Connaught Rangers’, and was simply on the losing side.
+Jack’s father was a soldier in a British Army unit, the ‘Connaught Rangers’, and ended up on the losing side.

 In Gaelic, the language of Ireland, the name Sheridan means ‘untamed’ or ‘searcher’, while my grandfather’s hometown, Clonmel, means ‘Vale of Honey’.
 It all sounds quite idyllic; but Jack’s life was really anything but.
 Adding to the trauma of violence and displacement at a young age, he soon lost his mother in England: a victim of the flu pandemic that killed more than 50 million people after the First World War.

 My mother, who now lives near Cheddar in the west of England, turned 70 last December.
-She loves history and literature and has a library at the back of her home — a house shared with my father, two cats and half a dozen vintage motorbikes.
+She loves history and literature and has a library at the back of her home — a house shared with my father, two cats and a few vintage motorbikes.
 She’s also interested in politics and has recently grown worried about the ‘migrant crisis’ and what it means for Europe, including Britain.
-She reads a lot of mainstream media and was horrified at the gang violence in Cologne, which seemed painfully reminiscent of earlier events in Cairo.
-I try to remind her that, in this respect, education is more important than ethnicity; but of course there are no easy answers.

-On UK and UN passports, I’ve been lucky enough to travel the world: from Bolivia to Panama to the Dominican Republic, from Kenya to Zimbabwe, through Cambodia, Thailand and Japan.
-I’ve seen a lot of the Middle East, too, from Egypt to Israel, Turkey, Lebanon and Syria, mainly in 2009-10.
+Besides all that, with UK and UN passports, I’ve been able to see the world: from Bolivia to Panama to the Dominican Republic, from Kenya to Zimbabwe, through Cambodia, Thailand and Japan.
+I’ve seen a lot of the Middle East, too, from Egypt to Israel, Turkey, Lebanon and Syria, mainly in 2009-10, before the Arab Spring.
 For all of this — and for growing up in a country at peace — I am blessed.
-But for better worse, I am who I am thanks to the courage of my migrant ancestors; thanks to their determination to build a new life, despite the risks and trials of starting afresh.
-They may not have had much choice, fleeing violence and conflict, but they made it.
-I am now a UN official in Maastricht, the Netherlands, and this is Mygration Story.
+But for better or worse, I am who I am thanks to the courage of my migrant ancestors; thanks to their determination to build a new life, despite the risks and trials of starting afresh.

 ADDENDUMMy father’s side also includes migrants, this time from Germany.
 His great-grandfather and great-uncle, Conrad and Daniel Zuschlag, came to England in the 1870s, and ran a pub in London that still bears the same name — but that’s another story.